teambit/docs/docs/conf-bit-json.md

 - Type: `boolean`
 - Default: `false`

-If a bit component is a dependency of another component, by default bit will attempt to install it withe package manager (`npm install` or `yarn add`).
+If a bit component is a dependency of another component, by default bit will attempt to install it with package manager (`npm install` or `yarn add`).
 By setting ths value to true, bit will import any bit scope components that are dependencies of a bit imported component.

 ## dist